Entire2009/Library-management-system-Tkinter/README.md

   2. must change the path of book-return-file in order to save the return files where you want.
   3. must change the path of book-borrow-file in order to save the borrow files where you want.

-  (note- this are only one line changes)
+  (note- this are only one line changes.
+Each file contains a path variable you must change its value)

 Features -